-This is part one of TechRepublic's series on how states across the US are approaching the cybersecurity threat to the 2018 midterm elections.
-Look for case studies from other states in the coming weeks.
+This article is part of TechRepublic's series on how states across the US are approaching the cybersecurity threat to the 2018 midterm elections.
+Read each installment:

 Concern over voting security in the midterm elections is rising, after the Department of Homeland Security detected Russian hackers targeting voter registration databases in at least 21 states in 2016.
 While most of the systems were not breached, and there is no evidence that Russian agents were able to manipulate voter data or election results, it's likely that the cybercriminals were scanning them for vulnerabilities to potentially exploit in the future, the department said.

 As a result, West Virginia has taken several steps to ensure the security of its voting systems, and to improve voter participation among deployed military personnel, who often have difficulties accessing mailing services for absentee ballots, said Mike Queen, deputy chief of staff and director of communications in the West Virginia Secretary of State's Office.

 SEE: Security awareness and training policy (Tech Pro Research)